xmatters/xm-labs-oracle-cloud-control/README.md

 # Installation
 ## xMatters
+The following steps detail the process to configure the xMatters to integrate with Oracle Cloud Control.

 ### Import the Communication Plan
 * Import the Cloud Control Communication Plan [Cloud Control Communication Plan](Cloud Control Comunication.zip)